.exe

 To convert a .exe file to another format, you can:

 1. Use compatible software: Many programs that open .exe files also allow saving or exporting to different formats.
-For example, you might try using Windows Operating System or Wine (via CrossOver or similar).
+For example, you might try using Windows Command Prompt or Wine (for running Windows executables).

 2. Try online conversion services: Websites like Zamzar, CloudConvert, or Online-Convert can transform files between formats without installing software.

-3. Convert to recommended alternatives: For .exe files, consider converting to .COM, .BAT, .CMD for better compatibility.
+3. Convert to recommended alternatives: For .exe files, consider converting to .com, .bat, .msi for better compatibility.

 4. Specialized conversion tools: Search for ".exe converter" to find tools specifically designed for this file type.